 More often than not, the roads that we drive up and down and the footpaths that we walk upon are “highways maintainable at public expense”.
 A convenient shorthand for this is to speak of the road as being “adopted”.
-Actual ownership of an adopted road can be an interesting legal point, but is irrelevant for most of us.
+Actual ownership of an adopted road can be an interesting legal point but is irrelevant for most of us.
 The fact that the road is adopted simply means that the local authority is responsible for its repair.

-The starting point when developing on a private road therefore needs to be to determine whether or not the road is in fact a highway.
+The starting point when developing on a private road, therefore, needs to be to determine whether or not the road is in fact a highway.
 If it is, then as far as rights of way are concerned there should be no difficulty being able to demonstrate to your buyers that they will enjoy a right of way to and from their front door.

 Whilst it is possible for a private road owner to specifically “dedicate” their land as a highway, it is more usual for a highway to become dedicated to public use by consistent use by members of the public.
-If it can be shown that members of the public have passed over a particular road for a period of many years (and the Highways Act sets out a period of twenty years) for getting from one place to another then there will be a presumption that the road owner has offered up the road as a highway and that the public have accepted this dedication.
+If it can be shown that members of the public have passed over a particular road for a period of many years (and the Highways Act sets out a period of twenty years) for getting from one place to another then there will be a presumption that the road owner has offered up the road as a highway and that the public has accepted this dedication.

 This will explain two things.
 Firstly, it will explain why on a number of private estates there are notices expressly stating that the landowner has no intention of dedicating the land as a highway for public use.
-Secondly, it explains why it is much more unlikely that a close or cul-de-sac would become dedicated as a highway – since the public are not able to actually get anywhere by using it.
+Secondly, it explains why it is much more unlikely that a close or cul-de-sac would become dedicated as a highway – since the public is not able to actually get anywhere by using it.

 Whilst this is the position at common law (and indeed is the position set out in parts of the Highways Act) there is no obligation on local authorities to maintain a register of highways (other than highways maintainable at public expense).
-In certain circumstances a developer will be keen to demonstrate that a private road is in fact a highway since it makes it easier to intensify its use.
+In certain circumstances, a developer will be keen to demonstrate that a private road is in fact a highway since it makes it easier to intensify its use.
 More often than not, however, a developer will be content to simply demonstrate that the plot itself benefits from a private right of way over the road.

 The acquisition of private rights and easements will be familiar to many developers.
-In the absence of a formally granted right it is common to argue that “prescriptive” rights have been acquired.
-In general terms, if someone can demonstrate that they have used a right of way (or indeed any other type of right) for twenty years or more then that right is deemed to have been formally granted.
+In the absence of a formally granted right, it is common to argue that “prescriptive” rights have been acquired.
+In general, terms, if someone can demonstrate that they have used a right of way (or indeed any other type of right) for twenty years or more then that right is deemed to have been formally granted.